Jesuszilla/TurtleWax/README.md

 Because doing Lua operations every frame is expensive and there are currently no arrays in ZSS, **you, the character author, are now responsible for resetting these.** Again, refer to Raiden's buffering.zss for more information on resetting alike commands.
 You should ideally only reset alike commands with 3 or more elements.
-A lot of Capcom and to an extent SNK do this.
+A lot of Capcom and to an extent SNK games do this.
 Observe your game for proper behavior.
 CvS2 for sure does this, though.

 TurtleWax 2.0 uses Capcom vs. SNK 2 3-star defaults for the Capcom commands.